2019 Summer Education & Public Programs Internship

-The internship will take place from June through August 2019, with flexible start and end dates.
+The internship will take place Summer 2019, with flexible start and end dates.
 Interns must be able to commit to a schedule of 1 day per week, 10:00am- 4:00pm for the duration of the internship.
 The scheduled day is flexible.
 This internship provides a stipend.

 Currently enrolled in undergraduate/graduate studies (museum studies, history, education, or similar), or recently graduated.

 Detail oriented, organized, and able to work independently.

 Excellent communication and writing skills, experience with academic research.

 Must be able to climb stairs.

 Familiarity with Early American, Colonial American and Revolutionary War history a plus.

 To apply, please email your cover letter and resume to: firstname.lastname@example.org with “Summer Internship 2019” in the subject line.
 No phone calls, please.
 You will be contacted if selected for an interview.